 During the year, information highlighting scholarships, workshops/seminars, national/state conventions and internship possibilities are distributed.
 An in person meeting is conducted at the state convention and presentations are held throughout the year.

-The division conducts monthly conference calls via phone on the second Sunday starting at 7:30 PM.
-To verify date and time of meeting, please contact President Simon Bonenfant at 610-212-0016 or firstname.lastname@example.org.
+The division conducts monthly conference calls via Zoom on the second Saturdaystarting at 7:30 PM.
+To verify the date and time of the meeting, obtain the participation details, and to learn more about the division, please contact President Simon Bonenfant at 610-212-0016 or email@example.com.

 Enter Access Code 616934